longjl1/TabPet/docs/asset-replacement.md

 - separate art for idle, walk, sleep, and happy states

 - [2025-05-20] added another reminder about transparent PNGs, sprite proportions, and swapping in custom art later.

+- [2025-05-23] added another reminder about transparent PNGs, sprite proportions, and swapping in custom art later.